MrWillCom/awesome/README.md

 *   [huozhi/sugar-high](https://github.com/huozhi/sugar-high) - ✏️ Super lightweight code syntax highlighter, around 1KB after minified and gzipped

 *   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
-From the creators of Next.js, the AI SDK is a free open-source library that gives you the tools you need to build AI-powered products.
+From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents

 *   [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
 In JavaScript and TypeScript.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and other files from websites.
 Works with Puppeteer, Playwright, Cheerio, JSDOM, and raw HTTP.
 Both headful and headless mode.
 With proxy rotation.